adrrf/prefect-vs-airflow/README.md

-# prefect
+# prefect vs airflow
-a repository for exploring the worlflow orchestrator prefect
+a repository for comparing the workflow orchestrators: prefect and airflow